By Alex Morgan 1 min read

 Value Extraction and Bluffing

-Cash games emphasise value betting—extracting chips from worse hands—over pure bluffing.
+Cash games emphasise Value Betting—extracting chips from worse hands—over pure bluffing.
 For instance, if an opponent calls with top pair on the flop, betting for value with your set (e.g., trips) maximises profit.
 Conversely, bluffing remains essential but should be employed selectively against opponents showing weakness.

 Implementing a balanced Bluffing Strategy, such as semi-bluffs when holding draws, enhances long-term profitability.
 For example, semi-bluff with a flush draw on the turn can win the pot immediately or set up a big river decision.